akeneo/pim-api-docs/content/rest-api/resources.md

 A published product is a product that was published by a user in order to freeze a given version of the product.
 It can be very useful when you want to work on a new version of your product for the next collection for example, but in the meantime, you still want to export the previous version of your product to your channels.

 ::: warning
-This is an Entreprise Edition feature.
+This is an Enterprise Edition feature.
 So you won't be able to call this endpoint if you are working on a Community Edition PIM. ;)
 :::

 In the Akeneo UI v2.0, you can find the published products by clicking on the `...` button in the top right corner, when you are on the products grid.
 Then select the `Published products` option.
 You will then see a grid really similar to the classical product grid.